nikvoronin/Json.TimeInterval/README.md

 ## Format

-Use string quotas `""` to decorate values:
+Use string quotes `""` to decorate values:

 ```json
 "KeyName": "1500ms"